mattaschmann/repeating-timer/README.md

 ## TODO

+- [ ] Use standard format for cli.
-- [ ] Push project to GitHub repository
+- [ ] Add a third argument to specify number or repititions, if applicable.
 - [ ] Build and submit package to npm registry